 Well, at least my 11-year-old son and I find it amusing.
 The other kids roll their eyes.

-7. Playing with Language: Have a Conversation
+7. Playing with Language: Host a Book Club

 8. Playing with Language: Mystery Quotes

 My friend, Heather at Nerdy Little Birdie, has developed a creative way to play with language in her homeschool.
 Every week she writes a mystery quote on her chalkboard

 She uses these quotes to highlight different literary elements.
 Her boys discuss the quote with her and try to discover the source of the quote.

 Be sure to follow her Instagram account for more great ideas and plenty of quotes.

 9. Playing with Language: Download an App

 Apps are a great way to play with words.
 They are entertaining and they travel well in the car.
 We have recently enjoyed Word Bounce.
 In fact, I was quite addicted to this one during our 7,500 road trip this summer.